I have manufactured

 A few words

-about technology.
+\caption{Hand-soldering such devices is almost never done.
+But for a small series, it is doable.} about technology.
 The digitally controlled millivoltage source PCBs were ordered from a manufacturing plant (with the exception of the prototype which I produced myself), while the thermocouple amplifier devices were all made using the toner transfer technology.
 All components were hand-soldered and the cases were 3D-printed.

 I have also manufactured numerous DAQ and digital control boards which I have used in control experiments throughout my Ph.D. study.
 Some relevant papers can be found in the publications list.